 They typically have an expert in each area for eg: They’ll have an expert designer, an interesting writer, an editor, and a smart promoter.
-Together, the team does an excellent job which is practically impossible in case of a freelancer.
-In short you can usually save a bit by hiring freelancers, but you’ll have to do more work managing and monitoring them.
-Instead you can hire an agency and get the desired results.
+Together, the team does an excellent job which is practically impossible in the case of a freelancer.
+In short, you can usually save a bit by hiring freelancers, but you’ll have to do more work managing and monitoring them.
+Instead, you can hire an agency and get the desired results.
 Simply put you’ll get what you pay for.

 4. Do they have an area of expertise?
 Is it relevant?